-Q: I’ve heard a lot about the benefits of developing trust in negotiation and experienced some of them myself.
-But in my negotiations, I find myself struggling with the question of how trusting to be.
+We hear a lot about the benefits of telling the truth in negotiations.
+But some negotiators find themselves struggling with the question of how trusting to be.
 Is there a benefit to mistrust in negotiation?
-Should I always aim to be as trusting as possible?
+Should you always assume your counterpart is telling the truth?

 However, there is a downside to experiencing trust in negotiation: A sense of trust leads us to accept information at face value.
 Feelings of mistrust in negotiation, by contrast, alert us to consider how reality might differ from what meets the eye.